-- 254. The NED plan is the coastal storm risk management plan that reasonably maximizes average annual Net Benefits and is the baseline against which other locally-preferred plans are compared.
-Normally, the Federal share of the NED plan is the limit of Federal expenditures on any more costly plan.
-Although the NED plan forms the basis for establishing the Federal share of a project cost, the planning process recognizes that the non-Federal partners may have additional desires for coastal storm risk management and erosion control that may differ from that provided by the NED plan.
-A locally-preferred plan may be recommended provided the non-Federal partner agrees to pay any difference in cost and the plan is economically feasible with a benefit-to-cost ratio greater than unity. - 255.
-The NED Plan is selected based on the design level that produces the greatest Net Benefits, and is the plan the USACE must recommend unless there is an overriding reason for choosing another plan.
+- 255. The NED plan is the coastal storm risk management plan that reasonably maximizes average annual net NED benefits and is the baseline against which other locally-preferred plans are compared.
+Normally, the federal share of the NED plan is the limit of federal expenditures on any more costly plan.
+Although the NED plan forms the basis for establishing the federal share of a project cost, the planning process recognizes that the non-federal partners may have additional desires for coastal storm risk management and erosion control that may differ from that provided by the NED plan.
+A locally-preferred plan may be recommended provided the non-federal partner agrees to pay any difference in cost and the plan is economically feasible with a benefit-to-cost ratio greater than unity. - 256.
+The NED Plan is selected based on the design level that produces the greatest net NED benefits, and is the plan the USACE must recommend unless there is an overriding reason for choosing another plan.
 Such reasons may include local support for another Alternative, which must also be demonstrated to be economically justified.
-In a case where an Alternative is recommended in place of the NED plan, the Federal Sponsor's share of the cost of construction of the Locally-Preferred Plan (LPP) will be based on their share of the cost in the NED plan, with the local non-Federal Sponsors contributing the balance.
+In a case where an Alternative is recommended in place of the NED plan, the federal government's share of the cost of construction of the Locally-Preferred Plan (LPP) will be based on their share of the cost in the NED plan, with the local non-federal Sponsors contributing the balance.